CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 The name À-Trous means "with holes" in French; our denoised image is produced by convoluting the base image with larger and larger blur kernels with larger and larger holes (0-value indices).
 See paper for in-depth explanation and refer to the previous project link for the base path tracer functionality.

 ## Denoiser Analysis
-The performance of the features in this section are measured with frames per second (FPS) of the overall render, so a higher FPS is better.

 ### Denoiser Visuals
 The section uses a [rudimentary python program](./diff.py) to determine the difference between two images.
 This difference is output as a "diff" image, which demonstrates per-pixel difference between ground truth and the denoised version.
 The brighter/whiter a pixel in the "diff", the more correct it is.